 With a pronounced effective heel height of .75″, they make a great choice for an olympic lifting shoe as well.

-The heel height is probably biggest difference from most gym shoes.
+The heel height is probably the biggest difference from most gym shoes.

 The next factor that sets it apart is the TPU used in the construction of the shoe.
 TPU is much harder than a non-weightlifting shoe and doesn’t compress as much as cheaper shoes do.

-I consider that one of the most important things that sets dedicated weightlifting shoes apart from the competition.
-Compression when you are moving weight around is not acceptable in the slightest.
+I consider that one of the most important things that set dedicated weightlifting shoes apart from the competition.
+Compression, when you are moving weight around, is not acceptable in the slightest.

-The rest of the shoe is rather standard for a weight lifting shoe, and the quality you would expect from Adidas.
-A lot of people consider the Adipower to be the “gold standard” of weight lifting shoes, and while it would be impossible to go wrong with either model, it will last you for many years.
+The rest of the shoe is rather standard for a weightlifting shoe, and the quality you would expect from Adidas.
+A lot of people consider the Adipower to be the “gold standard” of workout shoes, and while it would be impossible to go wrong with either model, it will last you for many years.